ELowry/StadiaIcons/Shortcuts/README.md

 If you wish to deploy your own version of StadiaIcons Shortcuts, or use the code in your own projects, there are 2 versions of the code available:

 1. The [Firebase](firebase) version designed to be deployed on Google's [Firebase](https://firebase.google.com) which uses *Firebase Hosting* and *Firebase Functions*.
 This version is the one being currently used at [stadiaicons.web.apps](https://stadiaicons.web.apps).
-2. The [PHP](php) version designed to be deployed on a typical web hosting server.
+2. ***(Deprecated)*** The [PHP](php) version designed to be deployed on a typical web hosting server.
 This version is no longer actively maintained but should still be fully functional.
 A demo is available at [stadiaicons.000webhostapp.com](https://stadiaicons.000webhostapp.com).

 You will find details about each version in the respective folders.